Orange-OpenSource/hurl/docs/tutorial/captures.md

 Let's try to test it!

-Form values can be sent using a [Form parameters section], with each key followed by it corresponding value.
+Form values can be sent using a [Form parameters section], with each key followed by its corresponding value.

 1. Create a new file named `create-quiz.hurl`: